menandmice-services/mmsuite-dockerfiles/README.md

-# mmsuite-dockerfiles
+# Dockerfiles for building Men & Mice Suite Component-Container

-Dockerfiles to build container for mmsuite components
+Dockerfiles to build container for mmsuite components.
+For Linux and Window Server 2016.